mounthief/wakProj1/README.md

-##Welcome to Wakanda##
+##Welcome to wakProj1##

-This is the place to describe your Wakanda application.
+This is the place to describe wakProj1 application.

-Please visit [www.wakanda.org](http://www.wakanda.org "wakanda.org") for more information.
+wakProj1 informations.